Best Email Builder Tools in 2025: Features & Pricing Compared

 Developers often face issues when trying to integrate features like AMP, custom tools, or dynamic config, especially when the initialization isn’t properly scoped or abstracted.

-Here’s a step-by-step guide on how to initialize the Unlayer editor properly in your React app.
+Here’s a step-by-step guide on how to initialize the Unlayer React builder properly in your app.

 import React, { useRef } from 'react';